Show HN: I am Building a Producthunt alternative

 Product Hunt and similar launch sites are just focusing don't he false hope that new founders have that the launch matters.

-• rukshn a year ago
+• rukshn 2 years ago

 The initial PH was more like the SHOW HN, turned into a website, filled with people who are geuninly buidlding things and showing things.